'Invincible' Aleix Espargaro swoops late on Bagnaia in British MotoGP

 Baignaia extended his lead in the riders' standings to 41 points after his closest challenger Marco Bezzecchi crashed out.

-"It was one of those days when you feel invincible," said Espargaro, who started from a lowly fourth row of the grid.
+"It was one of those days when you feel invincible," said Espargaro after only qualifying on his Aprilia from the fourth row of the grid.

 "Even starting from 12th I felt super good with the bike," added the Spaniard who continued the race's tradition of producing a different winner every year since 2013.